Davidleyden1/MS1/readme.md

 ### Media
 The images of the project on different devices, are created using a website called [Are you responsive?](https://ui.dev/amiresponsive)

-The logo is made by [ChatGPT](https://chatgpt.com/) and the favicon by [Favicon](https://favicon.io/).

 The rest of the images are all downloaded from [Freepik](https://www.freepik.com/).

 ### Acknowledgements
 A special thank you to my mentor for his advice, guidance and support.
-I also want to thank my brother for his patience and his feedback.
+I also want to a friend (Alex) for helping me navigate through aspects of using Github Codespace.